 Casein Protein is a slow-digesting milk protein that is beneficial for sustained amino acid release.

-Plant-Based Protein Powders: Made from sources like pea, hemp, or brown rice, it is suitable for vegetarians and vegans.
+Plant-Based Protein Powder: Made from sources like pea, hemp, or brown rice, it is suitable for vegetarians and vegans.

 Tips for Maximising Muscle Growth with Protein